 The consultancy’s Do What You Love program, which launched in 2022, provides plan members with a set annual reimbursement amount for a wide range of experiences, including airfare and accommodations for a trip, events such as shows, concerts, zoo and museum tickets, skill or hobby classes, dining out and even spa days.

 Employees at the manager level and above are able to reimburse up to $1,350 per year and those below that level get $1,000 annually to put toward experiences.
 The program is administered internally by BDO’s human resources services team and is set up like a wellness account with set eligible expenses.
-However, the company also provides a separate traditional wellness spending accounts for employees.
+However, the company also provides a separate traditional wellness spending account for employees.

 “It’s one of the things that both our employees and partners love,” says Brooke Schwarz, manager of national total rewards for BDO.
 “It’s a great feature we have for our people to support their well-being.”